hl5ky/dvsmu/README.md

 > This program is written in Korean only.
 > English or other language versions are not planned.
 Please don't ask.

-You can still try it - it’s very intuitive, and I added some English to the menu.
+You can still try it - it’s very intuitive, and I added some English to the menu.<br>
 That said, I can't guarantee it.
 GL, de HL5KY.
 <br>

 > After installation, open terminal mode and type "/usr/local/dvs/dvsmu" to execute.